a-ramamurthy/rails-decal-proj-2/README.md

 * Has: title, body, (many) Tags, user_id

 __Features:__
-* Users can log in, create comments directed to specific subsets of Users, choose and search for tags, create new tags
+* Users can log in, create comments directed to specific subsets of Users via tagging, choose to add existing tags to posts and their own profile, create new tags, create posts
-* Tags can be searched to find all Users associated with that Tag
+* Posts can be searched to find all posts containing some keyword

 __Division of Labor:__
-* Arun:
+* Arun:concept development, implemented tags
-* Akash:
+* Akash:HTML styling, implemented searching
-* Han:
+* Han:Added models, debugging
-* Kangsik
+* Kangsik:Implemented comments and posts